profe-pep/single-page-app-vanilla-js/README.md

 There is no build step.
 Just static assets - [index.html](/index.html) and the [static](/static/) directory.
 Unfortunately, on GH Pages you have to serve from the project root or `docs`, otherwise this app would have been added to a folder like `public` or `frontend`.

+This repo is forked from [dcode-youtube/single-page-app-vanilla-js](https://github.com/dcode-youtube/single-page-app-vanilla-js).
+I like the idea of building a SPA from scratch and thought the JS and CSS might come in useful sometime.
+Regarding my contributions on my fork, I improved the posts section, changed up the routing so app can run on a project subpath on GitHub Pages and added to the docs.

 ## Usage
 > How to run locally